Skip to main content

 Require authentication for all API requests

 If ENABLE_BACKEND_ACCESS_CONTROL=true (the default), authentication is enforced automatically regardless of the value of REQUIRE_AUTHENTICATION.
-In practice, the default behavior is authenticated access unless you explicitly set both ENABLE_BACKEND_ACCESS_CONTROL=false and REQUIRE_AUTHENTICATION=false.
+Setting REQUIRE_AUTHENTICATION=false in this mode is ignored and a warning is logged at startup.

 JWT token settings